Zer0-bit/gaggiuino/README.md

 <img src="https://db3pap006files.storage.live.com/y4myMKUSADo1HIGEXQ42p9tP1UKzL2aUqI6gCv3st6cBqR921Y-xWkhHB9QYaUlubJC-wCs5swyMaXX-p9LJu0qDgOgMKwkMyW-KUdUkkQWZ7-VdJNZiWv2duaBEcFtGo34uX1_-mqF66PpgseniGFKGhJmO-o5n8Pb2TP2it0vyQBcLAgX00jzVl-H6L5NeVzE?width=769&height=1024&cropmode=none" width="769" height="1024" />

 8. Connect the front panel cables to any of the free male ends of the splitters as well, black one for the negative cable and red for the positive one( on my machine the positive is having 2 cables crimpled together).

-9. To power the arduino system i have used an old 5v mobile charger whuch i'm sure all of us have laying around, just solder 2 cables to the 2 ends of the charger and for the other ends use 2 F spade connectors, after which plug them to the remaining 2 splitter(2) ends.
+9. To power the arduino system i have used an old 5v mobile charger which i'm sure all of us have laying around, just solder 2 cables to the 2 ends of the charger and for the other ends use 2 F spade connectors, after which plug them to the remaining 2 splitter(2) ends.
 <img src="https://db3pap006files.storage.live.com/y4myMKUSADo1HIGEXQ42p9tP1UKzL2aUqI6gCv3st6cBqR921Y-xWkhHB9QYaUlubJC-wCs5swyMaXX-p9LJu0qDgOgMKwkMyW-KUdUkkQWZ7-VdJNZiWv2duaBEcFtGo34uX1_-mqF66PpgseniGFKGhJmO-o5n8Pb2TP2it0vyQBcLAgX00jzVl-H6L5NeVzE?width=769&height=1024&cropmode=none" width="769" height="1024" />

+10. Now you're ready to connect everything to the arduino like you did it when testing everything, one advice would be to solder all the arduino connected cables a during the machine operation there is quite a bit of vibration and that can introduce all sorts of noise/frequent disconnects to certain pins which will lead to unexplained behaviours.